lerenah/hi5ive/USER_PROFILE.md

 #### List of Tests for Verifying the Rendering of the Page:
 1. **Profile Information Test**:
-   - Verify that the user's profile picture, username, location, age, and status message are displayed correctly.
+   - Verify that the user's profile picture, username, and status are displayed correctly.
    - Check that all personal information fields are populated accurately.

 2. **Hobbies and Interests Test**:
    - Ensure hobbies and interests are listed correctly.
-   - Validate the accuracy of the hobby and interest descriptions.

 3. **Groups Test**:
    - Confirm the list of groups the user is a part of is displayed correctly.